 The Health Insurance Portability and Accountability Act (HIPAA) protects sensitive medical information.
 The US federal statute dates back to 1996, and details standards that prevent the spread of private data without a patient’s consent.

-HIPAA compliant transcription software
+HIPAA compliant transcription software table of contents:

 HIPAA protections extend to transcription service providers when transcripts include medical information.
 As a company that handles data subject to HIPAA protections, Verbit takes this obligation seriously and maintains compliance.
 Any entities that use transcripts with HIPAA protected patient information should ensure that they provide adequate security and that their transcription providers do as well.

 Transcripts often contain medical information, especially now that many doctors’ appointments, courses and depositions are taking place virtually.
 Sometimes the need for HIPAA compliance is obvious, but there are other cases where the requirement to protect information might be less apparent.

 If a doctor is transcribing a conversation with a patient, they must ensure HIPAA protections for that information.
 This requirement applies to physical medical care as well as therapy and mental health services.

 During the early days of the pandemic, telehealth care appointments spiked by 154%.
 Although that number has leveled off, it’s still far higher than before COVID-19’s widespread lockdowns, and many experts believe that the trend will persist well into the future.
 Telehealth is popular for its convenience, but it’s important to ensure that the move to online appointments does not lead to a loss of patient privacy protections.